BradleyBravender/BradleyBravender/README.md

 🚘 A dream came true in the summer of 2025 when I got to work for Amtech Aeronautical to port their ROS1 stack to ROS2 on the largest autonomous vehicle I have every worked on!

 👀 And now?
-I’m currently looking for an exciting SWE or HWE internship for the May - August 2026 term! 🚨
+I’m currently looking for an exciting SWE or HWE internship for the May - December 2026 terms! 🚨

 ## 🧰 Tools